-Mark 13: 33-37
+Markus 13: 33-37

 Today we are in the first Advent.
-By entering the first advent we begin a new liturgical calendar, new time of liturgical year.
+By entering the first advent we begin a new liturgical calendar, a new time of the liturgical year.
 It is always started with the hope of the coming of Christ.
 The reason is that Christ is the savior of humankind and our hope and faith are based on that fact.
 Then, Advent is colored by the hope of the coming of Christ and the first meaning of Advent is a time of preparation for the coming of him.

 Today Jesus says: Be watchful!
 Be alert!
 You do not know when the time will come.
-Be watchful, be alert means to have consciousness of the coming of him in mind, in heart and in spirit during the passing time.
+Be watchful, be alert means to have consciousness of the coming of him in mind, in heart, and in spirit during the passing time.
 This definition, of course, rejects forgetfulness and unpreparedness.
 By this understanding, it is not easy for us –the servant- to wait for the coming of the lord of the house traveling abroad.
 The lord of the house could come in the evening, or at midnight or, at cockcrow or in the morning.
 During those times we could be sleeping.
-Sleeping means -in the words of Isaiah- we harden our heart so that we -the servant- do not fear the God- the lord of the house.
-In sleeping, none calls God name because the hardened heart shuts down the mind and the spirit to wait for the lord of the house.
+Sleeping means -in the words of Isaiah- we harden our heart so that we -the servant- do not fear God- the lord of the house.
+In sleeping, none calls God name because the hardened heart shuts down the mind and the spirit that are waiting for the lord of the house.
 In sleeping how can the servant see and prepare for the coming of the lord?
-So, by sleeping the unfaithful servant carves the passing time by abandoning God, fulfills the passing time by ridiculous actions that make him forget his responsibility as the servant.
+So, by sleeping the unfaithful servant carves the passing time by abandoning God, and fulfills the passing time by ridiculous actions that make him forget his responsibility as the servant.
 During the passing time, his life is like polluted rags and withered like leaves and the guilt carries him like the wind.
 Lamentation is the wage for the sleeping servant because when the lord comes, he finds his servant sleeping.

 The narrative can be done in three ways: the first one is to pray.
-Praying is to speak, to tell a story to God about the moments that happen in daily life, about the needs, struggles, etc. In prayer, we speak to God about you, me and the other which can be concluded as we, us that is under God.
+Praying is to speak, to tell a story to God about the moments that happen in daily life, about the needs, struggles, etc. In prayer, we speak to God about you, me, and the other which can be concluded as we, us that are under God.
 So, actually praying is narrative.
-The second is to give testimony of faith.
+The second is to give a testimony of faith.
 Testimony reveals a story of faith declared to the other.
 It is to recall the faithful events that happen in life personally, then to be shared with the other.
 So does not it mean narrative?
 The third one is doing a good action, doing charitable action because the action is to tell a story by manifested word.
 Doing good action is the actualization of the narrative.
 We are no longer the witness but now we are the doer of faith.
 Definitely, by narrative, the narrator becomes an alert and faithful servant.